baweaver/generator-angm/README.md

 * "angular-animate"
 * "angular-sanitize"

 All of these can be updated with `bower update` as new versions of AngularJS are released.
-Always on first install the generator will use the last stable version of all libraries.
+The generator will use the most recent stable version of all libraries on first install.

 # Testing

 We implemented only one kind of test at this moment: Unit tests.
-On next weeks e2e tests will be available too.
+Future versions will implement e2e tests.

 ## Running Tests